AFL Betting Sites in Australia

 Sport doesn’t get much more Australian than AFL (Australian Football League).
 Aussie punters love to have a bet on the AFL and if you are one of those, this guide to the best AFL betting sites is well worth a read.

 Our AFL experts looked at things like quality of odds and selection of markers to come up with the list of top 5 AFL betting sites.
-Scroll down to check out our top picks or jump straight to some other section, such as the best betting apps or most popular AFL markets.
+Scroll down to check out our top picks or jump straight other sections, such as the best betting apps or most popular AFL markets.

 Top 5 Australian AFL Betting Sites